SpenceKonde/megaTinyCore/README.md

 ### Servo Support (planned for 1.0.1)
 A future version of this core will provide a version of the Servo library which will select an appropriate timer (Timer B 0, except on the 3216, 3217, 1617 and 1616, where there is a Timer B 1 available; except on the aforementioned parts, tone cannot be used at the same time as the Servo library).

-### Pin Interrupts (disable option planned for 1.0.1)
+### Pin Interrupts
 All pins can be used with attachInterrupt() and detachInterrupt(), on RISING, FALLING, CHANGE, or LOW.
 All pins can wake the chip from sleep on CHANGE or LOW.
 Pins marked as ASync Interrupt pins on the pinout chart can be used to wake from sleep on RISING and FALLING edge as well.

-In 1.0.1, attachInterrupt() and detachInterrupt() can be disabled entirely with a menu option.
-This allows sketches that do not use this functionality to save some RAM and flash, and for advanced users to handle port interrupts manually, allowing the faster-executing ISRs and reduced flash and memory use.
+Advanced users can instead set up interrupts manually, ignoring attachInterrupt and manipulating the relevant port registers appropriately and defining the ISR with the ISR() macro - this will produce smaller code (using less flash and ram) and the ISRs will run faster as they don't have to check whether an interrupt is enabled for every pin on the port.
+(A document is planned to describe how to do this)

 ### Bootloader Support (not yet implemented)
 When Optiboot is available for the ATmega4809, it will be adapted for these ATtiny parts, and the bootloader added to this core for chips with 8k or more of flash - possibly 4k chips if the bootloader ends up being small enough.